-12.22 DEDUCTION IN RESPECT OF PROFITS AND GAINS FROM HOUSING PROJECTS [Sec.
+12.22 DEDUCTION IN RESPECT OF PROFITS AND GAINS FROM HOUSING PROJECTS [SEC.
 80-IBA] Amended

-1. Housing Project: The assessee is engaged in the business of developing and building housing projects.
+- 1. Housing Project or Rental Housing Project: The assessee is engaged in the business of - a. developing and building housing projects; or - b. developing and building rental housing project.